totten/pathload-poc/README.md

 * __PHP Archive File__ (`cloud-file-io@1.2.3.phar`): A collection of many PHP files.
 It should define `pathload.main.php` or `pathload.json`.
 * __Local Directory__ (`cloud-file-io@1.2.3/`): A collection of many PHP files.
 It should define `pathload.main.php` or `pathload.json`.

-A single source may be sufficient for a small library.
+A single PHP file may be sufficient for a small library.
 As you get larger content or more classes, it becomes advantageous to use a
 PHAR or directory.
 These should be organized per PSR-0 or PSR-4.
 To describe the structure more precisely, include the file `pathload.main.php` or `pathload.json`.
 These examples are equivalent: